n aerial birds eye view of San Francisco looking straight down at the skyscrapers and streets in the financial district.

 With current high commercial vacancy and the likelihood of long-term work from home trends, many are pointing to the opportunity and need to increase the downtown residential population to create a more 24/7 environment and utilize vacant space, both through new construction and conversions of existing buildings.
 The Planning Department will examine the challenges and opportunities in converting non-residential buildings to housing as well as an assessment of capacity for new housing construction and how well the facilities and amenities downtown support a robust residential population.

-• SPUR and Gensler released a summary of findings which includes an analysis of the physical characteristics of buildings that would make them candidates for adaptive reuse projects, as well as some of the feasibility barriers.
+• SPUR released a report that includes an analysis of the physical characteristics of buildings that would make them candidates for adaptive reuse projects, as well as some of the feasibility barriers.

 • Request for Interest (RFI) - Adaptive Reuse of Downtown Commercial Buildings was issued on June 22, 2023.

-• The City approved legislation on July 5, 2023 (Ordinance No. 122-23) which among other things establishes a new Commercial to Residential Adaptive Reuse Program (Planning Code Section 210.5).
+• The City approved legislation on July 5, 2023 (Ordinance No. 159-23) which among other things establishes a new Commercial to Residential Adaptive Reuse Program (Planning Code Section 210.5).
 Projects which meet certain criteria are eligible to receive of waivers of Planning Code requirements.
+The legislation also allows office and housing above the 1st floor in the Union Square area (C-3-R zoning district).

 • Vacant to Vibrant is a program helping small businesses collaborate with local property owners to create engaging pop-up experiences and community spaces in downtown San Francisco.